Henrik Larsson: Barcelona

 At the end of the 2003–04 season, Larsson left Celtic on a free transfer and signed a one-year contract with Barcelona with an option for a second year.
 Larsson's contribution in Barças La Liga win in his first season there was disrupted by serious injury.
-He scored 3 goals in 12 Liga games and one goal (against his former club Celtic) in four Champions League matches.
-After the match against Celtic, he said: "It was very difficult for me to celebrate my goal because I had so many great times here."
+He scored three goals in 12 Liga games and one goal (against his former club Celtic) in four Champions League matches.
 On 20 November 2004, during the 3–0 victory in El Clásico against Real Madrid, Larsson tore the anterior cruciate ligament (ACL) and meniscus in his left knee.
-Despite his injury-hit 2004–05 season, playing only 16 games, Barcelona took the option to extend his contract.
+Despite his injury-hit 2004–05 season, in which he played 16 games, Barcelona took the option to extend his contract.